-In a tough action against match-fixing, BCCI Ombudsman Justice (Retd) Arun Mishra has imposed a ban on Gurmeet Singh Bhamrah, the former co-owner of a Mumbai T20 League franchise.
-Bhamrah was found guilty of making a corrupt approach to Mumbai cricketers Dhawal Kulkarni and Bhavin Thakkar during the 2019 edition of the league.
+In a tough action against match-fixing, BCCI Ombudsman Justice (Retd) Arun Mishra has imposed a ban on the former co-owner of a Mumbai T20 League franchise.
+He was found guilty of making a corrupt approach to Mumbai cricketers Dhawal Kulkarni and Bhavin Thakkar during the 2019 edition of the league.

-Bhamrah, who also had ties with the Global T20 Canada league, is no longer associated with the Mumbai T20 League.
+The ex co-owner also had ties with the Global T20 Canada league and is no longer associated with the Mumbai T20 League.
 The league is being revived this year after a hiatus due to the COVID-19 pandemic.
 While the official order does not mention the exact duration of the ban, it is likely to range between five years and a lifetime suspension, based on the BCCI’s anti-corruption code.

 As for Kulkarni, a former India cricketer who retired after winning the Ranji Trophy with Mumbai in March 2024, the order mentions that his statement was recorded by the BCCI’s Anti-Corruption Unit (ACU), but does not disclose further details.